Frequently Asked Questions

 Please remember that Kings Speakers is a non-profit making organisation, and all fees are used to pay for the club running costs.

-Six monthly membership is only £72.
-For new members, there is an additional £20 charge for a welcome pack, which includes the necessary manuals making a total of £92.
-This is pro-rated depending on which month you join in.
+Six monthly membership is only £72—this is pro-rated depending on which month you join in.
+For new members, there is an additional £20 charge for accessing the Pathway of your choice.
 More information on how the fees are calculated can be found here.

 How do I pay?